I finally migrated from Wordpress to Jekyll. It wasn’t difficult but not easy either so I decided to write my experience in this blog.

 So I modified it to fix those thing

-in the script to reflect your own.
+To use it you need to have a wordpress.xml file in the same directory where you run the script and you need to modify the ORIGINAL_DOMAIN in the script to reflect your own.
 It will dump the published WordPress posts and comment as jekyll

-textile files in export/_posts
+textile files in export/_posts.

 The comments will be translate to a

-.
+YAML file: export/_posts/comments.yml.
 If you want to import the comments to

-Disqus you can use the yamlcomments2disqus.rb
+Disqus you can use the yamlcomments2disqus.rb script to import it.

-The only thing that you need is to create a file called API-KEY
+The only thing that you need is to create a file called API-KEY in the same directory as yamlcomments2disqus.rb and write there your

 Disqus API key.
 The script will automatically post all non-spam comments to Disqus using

 Disqus API.
-The comments thread for each post is identified by the original Wordpress <wp:post_id>
+The comments thread for each post is identified by the original Wordpress <wp:post_id> so then you have to add the following <script> along with the disqus regular javascript code (you can find it in http://disqus.com/comments/universal/<your site>/) in your

 layout.